 When an EA tool uses APIs and Connectors to connect and build upon data, the possibilities are almost endless.

 Discovery is the population and maintenance of applications, processes, and data, so companies can manage and optimize their EA repository and feel confident about its accuracy and quality.
 It uses open APIs, integrations, and connectors that fetch the right data.
 Discovery can also be associated with artificial intelligence to detect patterns and perform advanced analyses.

 The benefits are real:

-To summarize, discovery not only speeds up the population of the EA repository, it frees up enterprise architects to focus on business outcomes that can support agile delivery and digitization.
-And ultimately, it ensures the EA repository is a single-source-of-truth for IT standards that can be relied upon by users and stakeholders to make smarter, faster decisions.
+To summarize, discovery not only speeds up the population of the EA repository, but it also frees up enterprise architects to focus on business outcomes that can support agile delivery and digitization.
+And ultimately, it ensures the EA repository is a single source of truth for IT standards that can be relied upon by users and stakeholders to make smarter, faster decisions.